Sorikairox/micronation/README.md

 - `yarn start:dev` to run and watch for changes
 - `yarn start` to run the app
+- `yarn test` to run base tests
-- `yarn test` to run integration tests
+- `yarn test:integration` to run integration tests
 - `yarn test:e2e` to run end-to-end tests

 ## Contributing